matthewstokeley/js-language/README.md

 [view demo](https://matthewstokeley.github.io/js-language)

-### use
-predictive text, etc

 ### credits
 the statistical methods are from
-a NLP class provided by Stanford / Coursera.
+a NLP class provided by Stanford.

 ### current modules
 - ngram maximum probability